diogohartuiqdebarba/road-connect/README.md

 # Code convention

-I think if you need comment something in the code, with rare exceptions, is because you are making or thinking something wrong.
-So my code is clear and readable, the functions said what they do, and the variable what be are.
+Clear and readable code, with functions and variables named descriptively, eliminating the need for most comments.

-I avoid extra spaces and comments in my code, I like to read the code dynamically, this way I work faster and have everything in my mental memory more easily.
+Avoiding extra spaces and comments helps maintain a dynamic reading in the code, enabling faster work and easier retention of information in mental memory.

+# Optional Enhancements

+ Multi-resolution support to seamlessly switch between landscape and portrait orientations.

+ Localization support for "pt", "en" and "es".

-# Original project bugs
+# Bugs

 The first bug founded was the level title, it starts in 0 instead 1.
 Not congruent with the level buttons in the menu.

+The font "22203___.ttf" not worked because the filename started with number, so I rename to "FONT22203___.ttf".

+It was necessary to remove the translations' accents because the font "FONT22203___.ttf" does not have them.